genecoding/Berkeley-CS285-Deep-RL-Fall2023/hw5/extra_mazes.md

 * I try extra mazes which are: `'FlyTrapSmall', 'Tree', 'Spiral11x11', 'FlyTrapBig', 'Galton', 'Maze11x11', 'UMulti', 'Tunnel'`.
 * I finetune `IQL` on these mazes and by results divide them into 3 groups, each has a set of hyperparameters.
 I also run `DQN` for comparison.
 * Mazes in the 3rd group are more complex and the randomness is fixed in this homework, so the agent might not perform well at the last evaluation, so I train it with longer online training and pick some good evaluations over the training.
-* I had also finetuned CQL and AWAC on these mazes, some results look good and some need more finetuning; since there are too many hyperparameters and I had already spent too much time on this, I decided to stop here.
+* I had also finetuned CQL and AWAC on these mazes, got some results look good and some need more finetuning; since there are a lot of hyperparameters and I had already spent too much time on this, I decided to stop here.
 * Try it and have fun. :blush:

 ### Exploration
 ```python
 total_steps = 20000
 ```
-* Exploration (RND) / Last 20000 steps during finetune training of DQN & IQL
+* Exploration (RND) / Last 20000 steps during finetune training of DQN and IQL
   |                     | RND                 | DQN                 | IQL                 |
   |:--------------------|:-------------------:|:-------------------:|:-------------------:|
   | FlyTrapSmall        |![rnd_flytrapsmall]  |![dqn_flytrapsmall]  |![iql_flytrapsmall]  |